KuijunLiu/Quant_trading_model/README.md

 # Quant-Trading-Model
-This is a self-designed model for cryptocurrency trading
+This is a self-designed model for US equities trading.